idleclicker/code-monkey-meta/rules/era.md

 to be a cost in holding SLOC and a build time to say build the project, via collecting the SLOCs and what not.
 After all does anyone have zip 100s?

+Related to this might be security if the SLOC are used to build new products.

+No worker helpers available.
 Era 255: (Gates)
   SLOC Generators:
     NAND/NOR Gate 1 ( 10?-clicks )